 Since 2018, state level questions have been prepared by nonpartisan in-state coalitions focused on science policy priorities where they live.

 Science Debate has partnered with science and non-science organizations across the United States.
 Our partners support our efforts toward improving science engagement with candidates and science literacy among policymakers and the public.

 We encourage partners to share our mission with their members, chapters and/or satellites.
 Sometimes they develop their own campaigns to press candidates to respond through letter-writing, phone-banking, emails or office visits.
 Some have created video promoting the purpose of Science Debate or provided space in magazines or journals to share what we do.
 Some have given us a panel, speaking opportunity or space at annual meetings to engage with members.
 Some have made a donation to support our efforts.
 There is no single way to be a Science Debate partner and we love finding ways to work with other organizations that share our goal.

 No!
 We work with media and the public to improve science literacy among politicians and the public.
 We provide training and are working on additional media projects and events.
 Take a look at What We Do.

 Science Debate works around the country to promote candidate engagement and science literacy.
 We depend on support for legal fees, travel, resources for candidates and our volunteers, planning for media projects and events, and so much more.
 We depend on the generous support of donors to pursue our mission.

-Contact your candidates and encourage them to respond to the 2018 Q&A!
-We drum up as much interest and support as we can, but what matters most to candidates is what their potential constituents request.
+Contact presidential campaigns and encourage them to respond to the 2020 Q&A!
+Get involved in your state team pressing candidates for House, Senate and Gubernatorial seats to address science policy prior to Election Day.
+At the national level, we drum up as much interest and support as we can, but what matters most to candidates most is what their potential constituents request.
 You can find your candidates at Ballotopedia.